hmcts/probate-back-office/README.md

 docker-compose up -d --build probate-back-office
 ```

-#### share case setup
+#### share case - manage-case setup
 ```
-before --create make sure you have this env var setup LD_SDK_AM_KEY (see Sanjay for the value)
+before --create make sure you have this env var setup LD_SDK_AM_KEY (see Sanjay for the value) npx @hmcts/probate-dev-env --create npx @hmcts/probate-dev-env

+after this setup from dev-env, do, from this probate-back-office branch, do ./bin/share-a-case-setup.sh

+upload new xls from local ./ccdImports/conversionScripts/createAllXLS.sh probate-back-office:4104 ./ccdImports/conversionScripts/importAllXLS.sh

+redeploy probate-backoffice image
+docker-compose stop probate-back-office
+./gradlew assemble
+docker-compose up -d --build probate-back-office

-after setup from dev-env, do, from this probate-back-office branch ./bin/share-a-case-setup.sh upload new xls from local redeploy probate-backoffice image make sure manage-case-assignment docker image is running make sure wiremock is running and populated http://localhost:3455/
+make sure probate-backoffice and manage-case-assignment docker images are running make sure wiremock is running and populated http://localhost:3455/ login as one of the test PP users, create a case you should be able to share that case with the other PP user

+if you are running low on memory you can stop probate-frontend, business-service, submit-service, orchestrtor etc
 ```

 #### share case - manage-org setup